MillerRen/juggler/README.md

 =======

 Juggler is an UI Kits for Backbone.Marionette based on Bootstrap.
-This project entirely is a front end scaffold based on nodejs and with yeoman.
+This project is a front end scaffold based on nodejs and with yeoman.

 ##Initialize
 This project need `nodejs` and `npm` and `bower`.